 - "Sonnet 68" chiefly complains in similar tones of wig-wearing, but opens with the observation:

-- In Hamlet, the Prince berates Ophelia (or, rather, all women) for being false in various ways, and through makeup:
+- The Prince berates Ophelia (or, rather, all women) for being false in various ways, and through makeup:

 I have heard of your paintings too, well enough; God has given you one face, and you make yourselves another.